 Your why and your purpose reach out beyond you and focus on the larger community that you want to see changed in some way.

 Benefits of having your Why

-The process of getting to your why is not always easy and it doesn’t always stay the same as time goes by.
+The process of getting to your why is not always easy.

 The benefits of gaining clarity about why you are doing what you are doing are pretty great.
 It helps you clarify what you deliver, how you deliver it and who you deliver it to and inspires others to want to work with you.

 Here are a few benefits I see exist when you have a strong why.